usaid-cs/yesterday-i-learned/random.md

 1. The American ounce (28.349523125g) is also the International Avoirdupois Ounce.
 1. Haddock has a meaty texture, and leaves a disgusting fishy aftertaste.
 1. People with kids naturally have less time furthering their professional development.
 A natural cause for why young people fresh out of college are often, despite the lack of experience, better hires.
-1. "The golden rule No.1 is never buy [a] new flat for investment ...
-Investment on used flats do not have problem of sharp depreciation because they have been depreciated when investors bought them ...
-However, [buying new flats] is consumption but not investment."
 1. Beating your earnings estimates will still cause your stock price to drop if the data shows your market value is lower than the current price.
 1. The fastest red card in football went to [a man named Lee Todd](https://www.theguardian.com/football/2009/jan/07/1), who said "FUCK me that was loud" to a referee.
 1. A canton is any quarter of a flag.
 British colonial flags have the union jack at the upper left canton, for example.